SkyeYXL/ecs/intl.en-US/Instance/Instance families.md

 Features

--   Provides predictable and consistent high performance and reduces virtualization overheads with the use of the third-generation X-Dragon architecture.
+-   Uses the third-generation X-Dragon architecture to provide predictable and consistent high performance and reduce virtualization overheads.
 -   I/O optimized.
 -   Supports ESSDs and provides ultra-high I/O performance.
--   Provides strong storage I/O performance based on large computing capacity.
+-   Provides high storage I/O performance based on large computing capacity.

     **Note:** For more information about the storage I/O performance of the new generation of enterprise-level instance families, see [Storage I/O performance](/intl.en-US/Block Storage/Performance/Storage I/O performance.md).

 -   Offers a CPU-to-memory ratio of 1:4.
 -   Provides an ultra-high packet forwarding rate.
--   Equipped with 3.3 GHz Intel ® Xeon ® Platinum 8369HC \(Cooper Lake\) processors with a maximum turbo frequency of 3.8 GHz for consistent computing performance.
+-   Equipped with Intel ® Xeon ® Platinum 8369HB \(Cooper Lake\) or Intel ® Xeon ® Platinum 8369HC \(Cooper Lake\) processors that deliver a maximum turbo frequency of 3.8 GHz and a minimum clock speed of 3.3 GHz for consistent computing performance.
--   Allows you to enable or disable Hyper-Threading.
+-   Allows you to enable or disable hyper-threading.

     **Note:** By default, Hyper-Threading is enabled on ECS instances.
 For more information, see [Customize CPU options](/intl.en-US/Instance/Manage instances/Customize CPU options.md).

 -   Provides high network performance based on large computing capacity.
 -   Suitable for the following scenarios:
-    -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and telecom data forwarding
+    -   Scenarios such as on-screen video comments and telecom data forwarding where large volumes of packets are transmitted and received
     -   Enterprise-level applications of various types and sizes
     -   Game servers
     -   Small and medium-sized database systems, caches, and search clusters